nim-works/nimskull/doc/intern.rst

 =========================================
-    Internals of the Nim Compiler
+    Internals of the |NimSkull| Compiler
 =========================================

-:Author: Andreas Rumpf
 :Version: |nimversion|

 .. default-role:: code